-- 4.2.1 Gaming Facility The Tribal Commission shall maintain its headquarters, principal place of business and office within the Gaming Facility. - 4.2.2 Other Locations The Tribal Commission may, however, with a majority vote from the Tribal Council, establish other places of business in such other locations as the Tribal Commission may from time to time determine to be in the best interest of the Tribe. - 4.3 Duration The Tribal Commission shall have perpetual existence and succession in its own name, unless dissolved by the Tribal Council pursuant to Tribal law. - 4.4 Attributes As a governmental subdivision of the Tribe, the Tribal Commission is under the directive and control of the Tribal Council, but it is the purpose and intent of the Tribal Council that the operations of the Tribal Commission be conducted on behalf of the Tribe for the sole benefit and interests of the Tribe, its members and the residents of the Reservation. - 4.4.1 Arm of Tribe In carrying out its purposes under this Code, the Tribal Commission shall function as an arm of the Tribe. - 4.4.2 Tribal Actions Notwithstanding any authority delegated to the Tribal Commission under this Code, the Tribe reserves to itself the right to bring suit against any Person or entity in its own right, on behalf of the Tribe or on behalf of the Tribal Commission, whenever the Tribe deems it necessary to protect the sovereignty, rights and interests of the Tribe or the Tribal Commission. - 4.5 Recognition as a Political Subdivision of the Tribe.
-The Tribe, on behalf of the Tribal Commission, shall take all necessary steps to acquire recognition of the Tribal Commission as a political subdivision of the Tribe, recognized by all branches of the United States Government as having been delegated the right to exercise one or more substantial governmental functions of the Tribe.

-4.6 Sovereign Immunity of the Tribal Commission

-4.6.1 Authority The Tribal Commission is clothed by Federal and Tribal law with all the privileges and immunities of the Tribe, except as specifically limited by this Code, including sovereign immunity from suit in the State, Federal or Tribal Court.
+- 4.2.1 Gaming Facility The Tribal Commission may maintain its headquarters, principal place of business and office within the Gaming Facility. - 4.2.2 Other Locations The Tribal Commission may, however, with a majority vote from the Tribal Business Council, establish other places of business in such other locations as the Tribal Commission may from time to time determine to be in the best interest of the Tribe. - 4.3 Duration.
+The Tribal Commission shall have perpetual existence and succession in its own name, unless dissolved by the Tribal Business Council pursuant to Tribal law.

+- 4.4 Attributes.
+As a governmental subdivision of the Tribe, the Tribal Commission is under the directive and control of the Tribal Business Council, but it is the purpose and intent of the Tribal Business Council that the operations of the Tribal Commission be conducted on behalf of the Tribe for the sole benefit and interests of the Tribe, its members and the residents of the Rancheria. - 4.4.1 Arm of Tribe In carrying out its purposes under this Code, the Tribal Commission shall function as an arm of the Tribe. - 4.4.2 Tribe Actions Notwithstanding any authority delegated to the Tribal Commission under this Code, the Tribe reserves to itself the right to bring suit against any Person or entity in its own right, on behalf of the Tribe or on behalf of the Tribal Commission, whenever the Tribe deems it necessary to protect the sovereignty, rights and interests of the Tribe or the Tribal Commission. - 4.5 Recognition as a Political Subdivision of the Tribe.
+The Tribe, on behalf of the Tribal Commission, shall take all necessary steps to acquire recognition of the Tribal Commission as a political subdivision of the Tribe, recognized by all branches of the United States Government as having been delegated the right to exercise one or more substantial governmental functions of the Tribe. - 4.6 Sovereign Immunity of the Tribal Commission. - 4.6.1 Authority The Tribal Commission is cloaked by Federal and Tribal law with all the privileges and immunities of the Tribe, except as specifically limited by this Code, including sovereign immunity from suit in the State, Federal or Tribal Court. - 4.6.2 No Waiver Nothing in this Code shall be deemed or construed to be a waiver of sovereign immunity of the Tribal Commission from suit, which shall only be waived pursuant to subsection 4.7 below. - 4.6.3 No Consent to Jurisdiction Nothing in this Code shall be deemed or construed to be a consent of the Tribal Commission to the jurisdiction of the United States or of any state or of any other tribe with regard to the business or affairs of the Tribal Commission. - 4.7 Waiver of Sovereign Immunity of the Tribal Commission.
+Sovereign immunity of the Tribal Commission may be waived upon the recommendation of the Tribal Commission and only by express resolutions of both the Tribal Business